couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Hooks

 Hooks are functions which are passed control during execution of asynchronous functions.
-Hooks is specified on the schema level and is useful for writing plugins.
+Hooks are specified at the schema level and are useful for writing plugins.

 ### The available hooks are: